glacier-modding/glaciermodding.org/docs/modding/customcampaigns/scene_new.md

 Replace `[SUPER TARGETMAN'S REPOSITORY ENTRY UUID]` and `[SUPER TARGETMAN'S OUTFIT'S REPOSITORY ENTRY UUID]` with the repository entries for Super Targetman and his outfit respectively.

+## Adding a MapMarkup entity

-Right-click on the `Gameplay` node and click `Create entity` and name it `Map`, and click on that new node, and in the contents, replace everything after the `parent` field with:
+Right-click on the `Gameplay` node and click `Create Entity` and name it `Map`.
+Right-click on that new node, and click `Create Entity`, name it `Modtown` and in the contents, replace everything after the `parent` field with:
 ```json
 	"name": "Modtown",
 	"factory": "[assembly:/templates/ui/mapmarkup.template?/menumap.entitytemplate].pc_entitytype",